-Ever since the race came to a virile state of intelligence, it has tried to peer into the future that it might guide itself by its foresight.
-Now and then it has prolonged its vision beyond mere temporary concerns, and has endeavoured to prophesy the end of the race and the destruc-tion of the earth.
+Ever since the race came to a virile state of intelligence, it has tried to peer into the future that it might guide Itself by its foresight.
+Now and then it has prolonged its vision beyond mere temporary concerns, and has endeavoured to prophesy the end of the race and thas en-deavoured to prophesy the end of the race and the destruc-tion of the earth.
 At all stages the depth of its vision into the things before has been close akin to the length of its vision backward and to the depth of its insight into the things about it.
 The lamp of the past and the illumination of the present have been its light for the future.
+This must of the present have been its light for the future.
 This must doubtless always be its true method, for only as the race sees far into the past, sees widely and deeply into the present, has it any firm basis for a confident prophecy of the future.
-Even in its early days, the race did not fail to note that-though this may not be so of the ultimate entities-the existing forms come into existence, live their day, and pass away, why not therefore the research. day, and pass away; why not, therefore, the race and the earth on which it dwells?
+Even in its early days, the race did not fail to note that-though this may not be so of the ultimate entities-the existing forms come into existence, live their day, and pass away, why not therefore the reservent the day, and pass away; why not, therefore, the race and the earth on which it dwells?
 Even as the race grows into its fuller maturity and the horizon of its vision is enlarged, there will doubtless still remain the conviction that there has been a beginning of the current order of things, and a like conviction that there will be an end.
 The enlargement of vision will only serve to bring into view an additional multitude of organisms and organisations that have come into form, endured for a time, and passed away.
 Any future change in human forecasts is not likely to be one of method, but one of measure.
 Some of the features that have entered into former prophecies will no doubt disappear, and perhaps new ones be added.
-The forecasts of pre-scientific times often made the doom of the earth hinge on some lapse in the conduct of man-made a physical disaster serve as a moral punishment.
+The forecasts of on some lapse in the conduct of man-made a physical disaster serve as a moral punishment.
 With a better knowledge of the moral law and of man's place in nature, this anthropic view will no doubt give place to a more consistent insight into the sequences of the moral and the physical worlds.